Selenestica/hd2-random-strat/README.md

 ## 🙏 Credits and Attributions

- is built on the shoulders of giants.
+This project is built on the shoulders of giants.
 We're grateful to the creators and maintainers of all our dependencies, including but not limited to: